bravlioguzman/SecureworksDellCodingChallenge/README.md

 		source venv/bin/activate

-3) Install the requirements file provided in the repository
+3) Install the requirements file provided in the repository by running this command in the terminal:

 		pip install -r requirements.txt